RedHatNordicsSA/linux4win/content/assign4.md

 ansible all -m shell -a 'yum check-update' -u rhel --ask-pass --become-user rhel
 ```

 This command list all available updates for any system.
-Now you get a loooooong list of stuff that is going to be updated on any connected system.
-To actually run the update run this:
+Now most likely you do not get any updates since we have already done the patching using the cockpit web-ui.
+But if there where any all you needed to do was run this command.
 ```
 ansible all -m shell -a 'yum update -y' -u rhel --ask-pass --become-user rhel
 ```